Value for money for members

 Overall, the Trustee believes that members of the Scheme are receiving good value for the charges and transaction costs that they incur as the assessment showed that members benefited from well-designed default investment strategies and a range of investment options as well as very low charges, amongst other benefits as summarised above.

 The Trustee reviews all member-borne charges annually (including transaction costs where available), with the aim of ensuring that members are obtaining value for money given the circumstances of the Scheme.
-The most recent value for members review took place on 1 July 2022.
+The most recent value for members review took place on 25 May 2023.
 The assessment was completed taking account of the Pensions Regulator’s Code of Practice No.13 (Governance and administration of occupational trust-based schemes providing money purchase benefits) and accompanying guidance.

-There is no legal definition of ‘good value’ which means that determining this is subjective.
+Because there is no legal definition of ‘good value’, determination is subjective.
 The Trustee notes that value for money does not necessarily mean the lowest fee, and the overall quality of the benefit received by members was also considered in this assessment.

 The assessment was undertaken with assistance from the Trustee’s DC advisor and involved a wide assessment of value considering the key elements of the Scheme and agreeing relevant value ratings for each area, in addition to looking at the value attributable to member-borne costs and charges.

 Trustees assessment of value relating to member borne charges and transaction costs

-The Trustee’s investment advisors have confirmed that the additional expenses paid by members for the DC funds are competitive for the types of fund available to members.
+The Trustee’s investment advisors have confirmed that the additional expenses paid by members for the DC funds are competitive for the types of funds available to members.
 Members pay significantly less than members in other schemes as they only pay the additional expenses element for the DC funds.
 The Trustee also assesses the value of the total charges of the investment options (including charges met by the Bank) and found these to also be very competitive compared to other DC schemes.

 In carrying out the value assessment, the Trustee also considered the wider benefits members receive from the Scheme, which include: